Lock128/github-shared-workflows/README.md

 # github-shared-workflows
-This repository contains shared, re-usable workflows
+This repository contains shared, re-usable workflows that can be used from other parts of github